vinceskahan/v5wiki/windgust.md

 Most hardware will sample the wind direction when it samples the wind speed.
 However, there are many different approaches.
 Some hardware associates a wind direction for each wind speed sample.
 Other hardware reports a single wind direction sample for an average wind speed.
 There are even more permutations when wind gust is reported.
 Some stations report a wind gust, but no wind gust direction.
 Others report a direction for each wind gust.

-## Sensor placement
+## Sensor placement and hardware effects

 The placement of the anemometer matters, as does the design of the instrument itself.
 If the anemometer is in the wind shadow of a tree or roof line, it might experience vortex shedding or other effects that show up as frequent gusts.
+An anemometer at the top of a hill may behave quite differently from the same anemometer placed on the same hill but near a cliff or bluff.
+If an anemometer spins in a forest, does anyone hear it?

-The impeller design of LaCrosse WS23xx stations was replaced by a cup design so it would react better to wind shifts.
+The anemometer design matters, as do other factors such as bearing quality or cup size.
+For example, the impeller design of LaCrosse WS23xx stations was replaced by a cup design so it would react better to wind shifts.
+As another example, some manufacturers make a big deal about how little wind is required to cause rotation.
+Of course, ultrasonic sensors are immune to sticky bearings or a broken cup.

 ## So where does that leave us?